National Institutes of Health Stroke Scale: 6. Motor leg

 With the patient in the supine position, one leg is placed 30 degrees above horizontal.
-As soon as the patient's leg is in position the investigator should begin verbally counting down from 5 while simultaneously counting down on his or her fingers in full view of the patient.
+As soon as the patient's leg is in position the investigator should begin verbally counting down from 5 while simultaneously counting down on their fingers in full view of the patient.
 Observe any downward leg drift prior to the end of the 5 seconds.
 Downward movement that occurs directly after the investigator places the patient's leg in position should not be considered downward drift.
 Repeat this test for the opposite leg.
 Scores for this section should be recorded separately as 6a and 6b for the left and right legs respectively.